 Thank you for considering adopting an animal from NPO CATNIP.

-We are willing to consider any person, man or woman, over the age of 20.
+We are willing to consider any person over the age of 20.

 We do not have an upper age limit.